Apr 10, 2026

 A drop in credit score could jeopardize your ability to qualify for a new loan or a better interest rate.

-Some lenders charge a prepayment penalty to make up for interest they lose if you pay your loan off early.
+Some bank loans will charge a prepayment penalty to make up for the interest they lose if you pay your loan off early.

 If your loan has a prepayment penalty, you'll find it noted in your loan documents, along with how long it lasts.
 It might be in effect for the full loan term, for example, or just some portion of it.